 Unfortunately, we don’t know too much of Viking farming methods.
 Most farming tools and implements didn’t survive the 1,000 years between then and now.
 We do know a simple plow called an ard was used to cut grooves through the soil in preparation for sowing.
 Harvesting the grain required iron sickles and sharp knives for cutting hay.

 We also know that Viking farms and villages didn’t stay in the same place.
 Both farms and villages would shift one hundred meters every generation to take advantage of fresh soils.
 It wasn’t until the transition to Christianity when Vikings built stone churches that villages remained in the same place.

 Vikings History — Eight Interesting Features of the Vikinger

 While video games and movies tend to portray Vikings as ruthless savages with oversized helmets and hollow brains, their culture and motives reach far beyond that.
+The true Vikings history is a little more complicated.
 The term Viking means, “pirate raid” in the Old Norse language.
 The people of Scandinavia commonly used the word as a verb to describe a tradition where men would take off in the summers and go “viking.”
 Contrary to popular belief, the majority of these expeditions did not consist of raiding villages and raping women.
 Instead, their purpose was usually to discover new land and trade.
 They even had a legal system.